MertGunduz/yiffy/README.md

 </div>

-# Yiffy: E621/E926 Search and Download Terminal App
+# Yiffy: E621/E926 Search and Download TUI App

 Yiffy is a terminal application designed to search, download, and fetch images from e621 and e926.